 While products intended to modify the pH of water used as a carrier for herbicides have been promoted in the past, we have taken the position that there usually is no need for these products under typical Iowa conditions.
 This recommendation was based on the fact that most pH modifiers were promoted to solve a problem that didn't exist - alkaline hydrolysis of the herbicide in the spray tank.
 A recent paper in Weed Technology (Green, J. M. and W. R. Cahill.
 2003.
 Enhancing the biological activity of nicosulfuron with pH adjusters.
 Weed Technol.
 17:338-345.) discusses how the activity of Accent can be improved under certain conditions by increasing the pH of the carrier.
 The research of Green and Cahill was inspired by the work of Dr. John Nalewaja at North Dakota State University who studied high pH adjuvants.

 To understand how pH influences herbicide performance a basic understanding of chemistry is useful.
 The sulfonylurea herbicides (Accent, Classic, Harmony, etc.) are in a class of compounds known as weak acids.
 Weak acids are compounds that partially ionize in aqueous solution.
-The amount of ionization that occurs is dependant upon the pH of the water.
+The amount of ionization that occurs is dependent upon the pH of the water.
 The higher the pH, the more ionization that occurs.
 The water solubility of sulfonylureas increases as they ionize, thus the herbicides dissolve more readily when mixed in water with a high pH.
 With Accent, the solubility is 360 ppm at a pH of 5, 12,200 ppm at a pH of 6.9, and 29,200 ppm at pH 8.8.
 It is generally believed that herbicides have to be fully dissolved to be absorbed through waxy plant cuticles.

 Green and Cahill evaluated whether modifying the water pH with a pH adjuster would affect weed control with Accent.
 The adjuster raised the pH from less than 5 to above 8, regardless of the spray additive used, and this increase in pH greatly enhanced the solubility of Accent in the spray solution (Table 1).
 In almost all situations the pH adjuster improved the performance of Accent on large crabgrass and common cocklebur (it should be noted that neither of these species are listed on the Accent label as being controlled).
 The effect of increasing pH was much greater on cocklebur than crabgrass, with the pH adjuster increasing control by at least 30% when applied with an appropriate spray additive.
 The authors found that selection of appropriate additives was critical to fully take advantage of the enhanced solubility gained by raising the water pH (data not shown).
 These adjuvants would be classified as 'Basic Blends' by the ASTM.